PPMD’s Duchenne Drug Development Roundtable

 - Establishing best practices for return of patient data

 Annual DDDR Meeting – Convening Our Community

 Each June, we convene our Annual Duchenne Drug Development Roundtable meeting which brings together all Duchenne industry sponsors, as well as global Duchenne advocacy partners.
 The meeting allows for a robust exchange of information about challenges before us, as well as novel opportunities for coming together to work through them.

 We are confident the efforts of the DDDR will result in more efficiency, less redundancy and better science, leading to faster therapeutic options for our community.

-For more information please contact PPMD’s SVP of Development, Kaylan Moitoso.
+For more information please contact PPMD’s Chief Business Officer, Kaylan Moitoso.